kurpau/SET-scraping-bot/README.md

  After starting the server, the application can be accessed via [http://localhost:5000](http://localhost:5000) in your web browser.

-### Setting Up the Development Environment
+### Setting Up the Development Environment for the frontend

-For developers planning to contribute or modify the tool, setting up the full development environment is recommended.

-1. Follow the steps above to set up the server environment.
+1. Follow the steps above to set up the server environment and have node installed on your system.

 2. Navigate to the client directory: